Woodman718/Woodman718.github.io/contents/experience.md

 ### **University Lecturer**
-**Apr 2024 – Present | Chongqing College of International Business and Economics**
+**Apr 2025 – Present | Chongqing College of International Business and Economics**

 Responsible for teaching undergraduate courses in computer science and data analysis.
-Focused on enhancing students’ understanding of artificial intelligence applications and cultivating hands-on programming skills.
+Dedicated to deepening students’ understanding of fundamental knowledge and AI applications, while fostering their practical programming skills.

 #### Key Contributions:
 - Taught core courses such as Python Programming, Computer Networks, and Introduction to Artificial Intelligence.
-- Supervising student projects and promoting applied AI education.
+- Supervised student projects and promoted the development of applied AI education.

 ---
 ### **Research Assistant**